Pouria-007/ThinkDSP-CUDA-RAPIDS/README.md

 To run the ThinkDSP code, you have several options:

-Option 1: Run the notebooks on Google Colab.
+Option 1: Run the notebooks on Google Colab (CPU only, GPU requires Colab Pro).

-Option 2: Run the notebooks on Binder.
+Option 2: Run the notebooks on Binder (CPU only).

 Option 3: Use Conda to install the libraries you need and run the notebooks on your computer.

 Option 4: Use poetry to install the libraries you need and run the notebooks on your computer.

 The following sections explain these options in detail.

+**Note**: GPU acceleration requires a local installation with CUDA-capable GPU.
+Cloud services may have GPU options (e.g., Google Colab Pro, AWS SageMaker).

 Note: I have heard from a few people who tried to run the code in Spyder.
 Apparently there were problems, so I don't recommend it.